1956 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer.
 The broadcast was carried by over 280 affiliates, as well as Armed Forces Radio.
 The broadcast came on-air at 10:45 a.m. local time, fifteen minutes prior to the start of the race.
 This was the final broadcast based out of the old wooden Pagoda, which was demolished after the race.
+Guests in the booth included senator William E. Jenner, L. Irving Woolson (DeSoto), L.L.
+"Tex" Colbert (Chrysler), and USAC competition director Duane Carter.

 This was also the final year to have only two turn reporters ("south turns" and "north turns").
 Beginning in 1957, the crew would be expanded to have one reporter in each of the four turns.
+Lee Wallard, the 1951 winner, joined the broadcast as guest commentator.
+Wallard visited the booth several times at periodic intervals to offer color commentary and observations.